duke-git/lancet/README.md

     [[play](https://go.dev/play/p/huKzqwNDD7V)]

-<h3 id="Stream"> 19.
+<h3 id="stream"> 19.
 Stream package implements a sequence of elements supporting sequential and operations. this package is an experiment to explore if stream in go can work as the way java does. its function is very limited. &nbsp; &nbsp; &nbsp; &nbsp;<a href="#index">index</a></h3>

 ```go
 import "github.com/duke-git/lancet/v2/stream"